365 useful words and phrases in te reo Māori

 • Manuhiri – visitor, guest

-• Paepae – speaking seats for both visitors and hosts are referred to as paepae
+• Paepae – speakers’ seats (for both visitors and hosts)

 • Marae – complex that includes meeting house, dining hall, forecourt, etc.

-• Tangihanga – funeral ceremony where a body is mourned on the marae
+• Tangihanga – funeral ceremony in which a body is mourned on the marae

 • Tangi – shortened version of tangihanga.
 Also means to cry or to mourn

-• Karanga – the protocol of calling guests onto marae.
-Women do the calling.
+• Karanga – the protocol of women calling guests onto the marae

-• Manuhiri – guests or visitors to the marae
+• Manuhiri – guests at or visitors to the marae

-• Kaikōrero – speaker, one who does a speech
+• Kaikōrero – speaker, one who makes a speech

 • Haka – chant with dance for the purpose of challenge

-• Waiata – song or chant which follows a speech.
-Could be a haka.
+• Waiata – song or chant which follows a speech; can be a haka

 • Koha – gift, present.
 Usually money, can be food or precious items, given by guests to hosts